 - How critical those resources are

-- If those resources are backed up (either via the cloud or on external servers in other locations)
+- If those resources are backed up (via The Cloud or on external servers)

-- How will these things affect your targeted brand strategy
+- How these events will effect your targeted brand strategy

-Align your targeted brand strategy and marketing campaigns to current events
+Align your targeted brand strategy and marketing campaigns with current events

 Update your website

-We now live in an even more web-focused world than before.
-Make sure your website development is current and gives your customer the ability to do as much online as possible.
-It’s important that your website is responsive and optimized for mobile, tablet, and desktop too!
-All this is part of a well planned, targeted brand strategy.
+The world we now live in is more web-focused than ever before, which means keeping your website development current and giving your customer the ability to do as much online as possible is key.
+It’s also important that your website is responsive and optimized for mobile, tablet, and desktop too!
+All of this is part of a well-planned, targeted brand strategy.

 Team cybersecurity awareness training and tools

 Ongoing education in cybersecurity is a necessity for all businesses.
-And if you do not have cybersecurity software in place, at a minimum you should be educating your staff.
+If you do not have cybersecurity software in place, at a minimum, you should be educating your staff.

-The biggest risk facing companies are their employees who unknowingly fall victim to data breaches either by downloading malware or clicking a link in a phishing email.
-These are not malicious actions on the part of the employee, but they can have devastating consequences.
+The biggest risk a company may face is when an employee unknowingly falls victim to a data breach, either by downloading malware or clicking a link in a phishing email.
+While these are not malicious actions on the part of the employee, they can have devastating consequences.

 Create remote work policies

-Though a customer targeted brand strategy is important, you need to sort out your internal workflow too.
+Though a customer-targeted brand strategy is important, you need to sort out your internal workflow too.
 Employees need to feel safe and have an efficient way to work remotely.
-Coronavirus has shown us that remote work on a large scale is possible.
+The coronavirus pandemic has shown us that remote work, on a large scale, is possible.
 But not everyone has implemented the proper precautions when it comes to remote work.

-When we say “create a remote work policy,” we mean you need to create a set of rules that both the company and employee need to follow.
+When we say “create a remote work policy,” we mean creating a set of rules that both the company and employees will follow.